Dogecoin (DOGE) Price and Reviews

-As the damage to the traditional finance system did by the coronavirus lockdown is expected to heavily affect the economy in late 2020 and the next couple of years, the cryptocurrency market is going to grow at that period.
+The events of 2020 have plaid out well for the crypto market.
+People and institutions have paid attention to the benefits of cryptocurrencies in conditions of financial turbulence.
+It had led to a crypto market spike and Dogecoin price saw rapid growth, too.
 Considering the fact that the Dogecoin network is not developed by any team on purpose, we can't expect huge growth even in the circumstances of the overall crypto market rally.
 On the other hand, as DOGE has a history of use cases, it's popular, and it is already capable of performing relatively quick transactions, it won't leave the market once and forever.
 The strength of the coin's community has proved that the DOGE price can keep on rising regardless of what happens with the rest of the market.
 More than that, as Dogecoin is sometimes considered by merchants, this coin will have a bigger exposure and growth.